 Trerice to Padstow.
-Cross the peninsular towards the north coast, breaking the journey for a short walk and to visit Trerice, an Elizabethan manor house.
+Cross the peninsular towards the north coast, breaking the journey to visit Trerice, an Elizabethan manor house.
 In the afternoon there is a 5-mile coastal walk, before continuing to Padstow, a picturesque fishing port that has long attracted visitors, the allure recently enhanced by Rick Stein’s restaurants.
 First of three nights in Padstow.

 The Camel Trail, Pencarrow.
 Drive to begin walking a 4-mile section of the level Camel Trail.
 After lunch drive to Pencarrow, the home of the Molesworth-St Aubyn family for 500 years; the current house is Georgian, delightful inside and out and with fine gardens.
 Return to Padstow for some free time.

 St Enodoc’s Church, Rock.
 Drive out to Polzeath before a 3-mile walk across Daymer Bay to Rock; John Betjeman is buried in the tiny church at Trebetherick.
 Return by passenger ferry from Rock to Padstow.
-Visit St Petroc’s Church and Prideaux Place, a gorgeous manor house, Elizabethan and Strawberry-Hill Gothic, still a private home (visit subject to confirmation).
+Visit St Petroc’s Church and Prideaux Place, a gorgeous manor house, Elizabethan and Strawberry-Hill Gothic, still a private home.

 Dr Paul Atterbury